EcoAction Stream 2: Freshwater Sustainability and Innovation across Canada

 - Projects that enhance opportunities for communities to increase resilience to climate change, enable local economic growth and/or achieve value-chain efficiencies related to freshwater management

-- Improving access to data to assist with decision-making and/or taking actions to enhance freshwater stewardship in Canada
+- Improving data accessibility, usability and/or interoperability to assist with decision-making and/or taking actions to enhance freshwater stewardship in Canada

 - Projects that integrate diverse knowledge systems, including Indigenous perspectives to inform freshwater stewardship and decision-making